emeric-martineau/ambrosia/README.md

 ## Enable/Disable token auth

 By default, API can be call with token.
-If you want disable token edit `lib/feeddev_web/router.ex` file and remove pipeline `:api_protected` on api path:
+If you want disable token edit `lib/ambrosia_web/router.ex` file and remove pipeline `:api_protected` on api path:
 ```
-scope "/api/v1", FeeddevWeb do
+scope "/api/v1", AmbrosiaWeb do
   pipe_through [:api, :api_protected]

   resources "/survey", SurveyController